JeremyHeleine/WP-Photo-Sphere/README.md

 You can set the animation speed with the `anim_speed` attribute.
 It accepts six units: revolutions per minute/second (rpm/rps), degrees per minute/second (dpm/dps) or radians per minute/second (rad per minute/second).
 The default speed can be set in the options page.
 Example: `[sphere 42 anim_speed="10rpm"]`.

 With the `autoload` attribute, a panorama will start automatically after the page has loaded.
 For example: `[sphere 42 autoload]` or `[sphere 42 width="300" height="150" autoload]`.

+Minimal and maximal levels of zoom can be personalized in the options page by changing the minimal and maximal fields of view.
+You can also use the `min_fov` and `max_fov` attributes.

 ## License